-Looking at the history of French cars industry, you can see year after year of promises and attempts to enter the luxury segment, but they all resulted with shocking failures.
+Looking at the history of French cars industry, you can see year after year of promises and attempts to enter the luxury segment, but they all resulted in shocking failures.
 But the French automotive industry is a pioneer of the automotive industry and currently is in the top ten largest manufacturers in the world.
 The French cars feature stunning comfort, excellent design and powerful performance that awe their fans and owners alike all around the world.
 The French car brands lead the world with production of about 3 million vehicles.
 According to a recent survey, about 25% of all vehicles sold in the European Community are French car brands.

 The best European cars are often associated with France and that is not accidentally.
 The most popular French car brands are represented in a big number and have won the European Car of the Year and the World Car of the Year several times.
 Speaking of popular French cars, here is a short list of the most popular French car brands that are represented and adored all across the globe.